 At Camden Center, Dr. Ghassemi conducts psychological testing for patients.

-Kristen Lisson, PsyD, received a Bachelor of Arts in Sociology from the University of California, Irvine, and a Doctor of Psychology from the APA-accredited Azusa Pacific University in Azusa, California.
+Kristen Kochamba, PsyD, received a Bachelor of Arts in Sociology from the University of California, Irvine, and a Doctor of Psychology from the APA-accredited Azusa Pacific University in Azusa, California.

-Dr. Lisson served as chief extern in the University of California, Los Angeles Anxiety Disorders Program.
+Dr. Kochamba served as chief extern in the University of California, Los Angeles Anxiety Disorders Program.
 Her research on effective mindfulness-based treatment earned her the award for Outstanding Dissertation in her graduating class.

-At Camden Center, Dr. Lisson provides comprehensive DBT and a range of individual evidence-based treatment, including CBT, ERP, and ACT.
+At Camden Center, Dr. Kochamba provides comprehensive DBT and a range of individual evidence-based treatment, including CBT, ERP, and ACT.